slackhq/csp-html-webpack-plugin/README.md

 ```

 If 2 policies have the same key/policy rule, the former policy will override the latter policy.
 Entries in a specific rule will not be merged; they will be replaced.

+This is useful if you need different policy rules / processing functions for different `HtmlWebpackPlugin` instances
+in the same webpack config.

 #### Default Policy: